MA History / Course details

 -Critically apply complex theoretical models and concepts to in-depth case-studies.

-- Be able to understand and analyze links and connections across a variety of historical contexts.
+- Be able to understand and analyse links and connections across a variety of historical contexts.

 - Formulate a research question based on scholarly literature at the forefront of the disciplines studied and adopt an appropriate method for addressing and answering that question.